aaif/ws-taxonomy-landscape/ONBOARDING.md

 ## Why this is a workstream

 The Taxonomy & Landscape group is a cross-working-group **workstream**, not a standalone Working Group (WG).
 Each WG has its own subject areas and may organize breakout groups to pursue its work.
-Those groups identify terms that need clear, shared definitions and send representatives—called **Domain Editors** in this repository—to shepherd the terms through the taxonomy process.
+Those groups identify terms that need clear definitions and send "Domain Editor" representatives to shepherd the terms through the taxonomy process.

 The workstream does not replace the WGs' subject-matter expertise.
 It provides a shared review and governance process so that AAIF terminology is consistent, useful across groups, and owned by the right WG.